What Happens If you Don’t Save for Retirement

 Before you hit up your friends and family, try to find local non-profits that can connect you with the services to help improve your current situation.
 They have the resources and connections to help you the most.

 At the very last resort, ask family or friends for help.
 Just remember that you don’t want to constantly be begging for handouts while not making smart choices with the money given.
 That well can dry up fairly quickly if you’re not careful.
-Plus you are burdening them with an unprecedented about of financial stress and anxiety.
+Plus you are burdening them with an unprecedented amount of financial stress and anxiety.

 7. Make Extra Money